All Episodes

 Russia is dying because the population is aging out.

-You know, they're having less than uh replacement population, as we would if it was just our core population, our vitality, Sean comes from immigration, over a million people legally a year.
+They're having less than replacement population, as we would if it was just our core population.

-They come with their strong backs or with their brilliant minds, and they go to our uh fabulous universities, and then we tell them they have to go home after they graduate.
+They come with their strong backs or with their brilliant minds, and they go to our fabulous universities, and then we tell them they have to go home after they graduate.

-We say you have to go because you're not a citizen.
+We say, you have to go because you're not a citizen.

-But wait, I've been here twenty years, I don't even speak Spanish.
+I don't even speak Spanish.

-Uh it doesn't matter.
+It doesn't matter.

-Who is Google invented by?
+Who was Google invented by?

 Well, you know, look, we can have contributions from everybody.